 Accelerated Graduate Enrollment: The College of Engineering enables academically superior undergraduate seniors to enroll simultaneously in undergraduate and graduate programs and apply a maximum of sixteen credits toward both an undergraduate and graduate degree in the student’s major field.
 Students who elect the ‘AGRADE’ Program may expect to complete the bachelor’s and master’s degrees in one additional year of full-time study.

 To be eligible, applicants must have completed a minimum of ninety credits of course work applied towards the engineering degree and be accepted in the professional program of their major.
-The minimum grade point averages for acceptance into the program are a 3.4 in engineering all program requirements and not less than a 3.6 g.p.a. in their department of specialization major area classes, as computed by the rules of the Division of Engineering.
+The minimum grade point averages for acceptance into the program are a 3.4 g.p.a. overall and a 3.6 g.p.a. for courses in their department of specialization, as computed by the rules of the Division of Engineering.
 See the departmental advisor for further details.

 Each student is subject to official regulations governing student activities and student behavior.
 Furthermore, it is the responsibility of each student to adhere to the principles of academic integrity.
-Academic integrity means that a student is honest with him/herself, fellow students, instructors, and the University in matters concerning his or her educational endeavors.
 Thus, a student should not falsely claim the work of another as his/her own, or misrepresent him/herself so that the measures of his/her academic performance do not reflect his/her own work or personal knowledge.

-If there are reasonable grounds to believe that a student has disregarded the regulations or student responsibilities, he or she may be disciplined.
-Such discipline may include failure in the course, suspension or dismissal, but no dismissal will be directed without reasonable opportunity for an appropriate hearing.
+If there are reasonable grounds to believe that a student has violated the regulations or student responsibilities, he or she may be disciplined.
+Such discipline may include failure in the course, suspension or dismissal from the program.
 A description of the University’s Student Due Process Policy and a discussion of academic integrity can be found at the Dean of Students Office.

 Engineering Division Rules for Calculating Grade Point Average

-The Division of Engineering computes Departmental and College grade point averages using rules that differ from those used to compute the cumulative grade point average on the official University transcript: the College g.p.a. is calculated based on all engineering and technical courses, as well as required English courses, not including Engineering Bridge courses (Students should consult their academic advisors for details).
+The Division of Engineering computes Departmental and College grade point averages using rules that differ from those used to compute the cumulative grade point average on the official University transcript: the College g.p.a. is calculated based on all engineering and technical courses, as well as required English courses (Students should consult their academic advisors for details).
 The Departmental g.p.a. includes all courses taken within the major department.
 The College g.p.a. includes all engineering courses and those courses that are prerequisite to an engineering course.
 The preprofessional g.p.a. is calculated to determine eligibility for admission to the professional program.
 Preprofessional requirements that have been satisfied through transfer credit will be included in the assessment of the pre-professional g.p.a.; however, they will not be included in the official University g.p.a. or final calculation of the College or Department g.p.a.
-Courses taken as part of the Bridge Program will not be included in the calculation of the Departmental or College g.p.a. once a student enters a preprofessional program.

-If a grade below 'C-minus' is received in course to be applied towards the degree, the student will be required to repeat that course in the next semester in which it is available.
+If a grade below 'C-minus' is received in any course to be applied towards the degree, the student will be required to repeat that course in the next semester in which it is available.
 The course must be repeated and a satisfactory grade earned before the next course in the sequence is taken.
-Students may be required to repeat courses and will be administratively withdrawn from courses when they have not satisfied course prerequisites.
-Courses that are not specifically required for the degree (e.g. AI, FC, HS, and VP courses or technical electives) may be repeated or a different course may be chosen to satisfy that requirement.
+Students will be administratively withdrawn from courses for which they have not satisfied course prerequisites.
+General education and technical elective courses, which are not specifically required for the degree, may be repeated or a different course may be chosen to satisfy that requirement.
 If a different course is selected, the first grade will not be replaced in the calculation of the g.p.a.

 A course in which a grade below ‘C-minus’ has been earned may not be subsequently passed by special examination.